 Potential Regional Commercial Node

-Presently there are three relatively major generators of traffic in the plan area; Las Golondrinas Historic Museum during events primarily on weekends, Sunrise Springs property during regular business hours and the Santa Fe Downs property when it is hosting the flea market on weekends and soccer practice during the week.
-Traffic for both generators is adequately accommodated via access from the I-25 Frontage Road.
+Presently there are three relatively major generators of traffic in the plan area; Las Golondrinas Historic Museum during events primarily on weekends, Ojo Santa Fe property during regular business hours and Eagle Ridge formerly known as the Santa Fe Downs property when it is hosting events.
+Traffic for these generators is adequately accommodated via access from the I-25 Frontage Road, but additional access may be needed as Eagle Ridge is further developed.

 Additional major generators of traffic are not anticipated nor zoned for the interior of the plan area.
-However, major traffic generators are expected if the area designated as commercial mixed-use is fully develop with urban densities and infrastructure.
+However, major traffic generators are expected if the area designated as commercial mixed-use is fully developed with urban densities and infrastructure.
 This area has large tracts of land, high visibility, close proximity and easy access to regional (NM 599) and interstate highway systems (I-25), the airport and regional transit systems including the Express Rail Runner Commuter Train and North Central Regional Transit Authority buses.
 Roads and circulation in this area should evolve as part of larger efficient, safe, multi –jurisdictional, multi-purpose circulation plan that encompasses land and facilities associated with the I-25/NM 599 interchange, the Airport and the Rail Runner Station.

 Traffic Calming Measures

 Residents living along Camino Capilla Vieja would like to see speed humps or other traffic calming measures to slow traffic.
-Several other areas in La Cienega have existing speed humps or have expressed an interest in traffic calming measures.
+Several other areas in La Cienega have expressed an interest in traffic calming measures.
 Review and possible implementation of the County‘s Traffic Calming Policy, Resolution 2013-102, should be initiated at the neighborhood level.
 Once traffic calming has been implemented, monitoring of the performance of the project should be undertaken to assure that speeds have indeed been reduced, and to provide valuable lessons for future traffic-calming projects.

 Transit Options

+Currently, NCRTD’s Route 260 is temporarily suspended.
+There are no other transit options within the planning area.

 3.6 AIRPORT (p.
 57)